-C1.9 \\\\\
+C1.9 \\\\

-In BCA 1990, this provision related to Class 1 and Class 10 buildings, which are now covered in Volume Two of BCA96.
-This is the reason why C1.9 of BCA96 has been left blank, in accordance with the decision to retain the numbering of BCA 1990 for BCA96.
+In BCA 1990, this clause contained provisions relating to Class 1 and Class 10 buildings.
+These provisions are now covered in Volume Two of the BCA.
+C1.9 has been left blank rather than renumber subsequent clauses.

 C1.10 Fire Hazard Properties